 Contact Sherayzen Law Office if You Received a FATCA Letter

-If you have undisclosed foreign accounts and you received a FATCA letter from your foreign bank, you should contact Sherayzen Law Office immediately.
-Mr. Eugene Sherayzen is and experienced international tax attorney who has successfully helped hundreds of US taxpayers like you to bring their affairs back into US tax compliance.
-Sherayzen Law Office, PLLC can help you!
+If you have undisclosed foreign accounts and you received a FATCA letter from your foreign bank, contact Sherayzen Law Office immediately.
+Mr. Eugene Sherayzen is an experienced international tax attorney who has successfully helped hundreds of US taxpayers like you to bring their affairs back into US tax compliance.
+Sherayzen Law Office, Ltd. can help you!